nickda/aviatrix-cfn-types/README.md

 <!-- TOC --><a name="5-submit-the-resources-to-cloudformation"></a>

-## 5. Submit the resources to Cloudformation
+## 5. Submit the resources to AWS Cloudformation

 > [!CAUTION]
 > By default, AWS imposes a limit of 50 custom resources per account per region.
 You can open a support case with AWS to increase the limit.